Nitro/markdown-link-check/README.md

 Providers are the core of `markdown-link-check`.
 They enable the application to perform new kinds of checks like validating a resource that exists in Jira or even at an FTP server.

 ### File
 The file provider checks if the links point to valid files or directories.
-If the link points to a file and it has a anchor it will be validate as well.
+If the link points to a file and it has an anchor it will be validated as well.

 ### GitHub
 There is initial support for verification on private GitHub repositories.
 More information can be found at #7.